-Along the sloping green hills of the San Francisco National Cemetery at The Presidio, marble rows mark generations of sacrifice.
+Along the sloping green hills of the National Cemetery at The Presidio in San Francisco, California, marble rows mark generations of sacrifice.
 Heroes lost during WWI, WWII, the Spanish American War and the Civil War lay side by side in eternal rest.

 It is hallowed ground.

 When the wind sweeps off San Francisco Bay and slips through the eucalyptus trees that stand at attention along the edge of the graveyard, there is a sense that souls mingle here.

 This is a Carte de Visite of Pauline Cushman, as Pauline C. Fryer was more popularly known.

 Developments in film processing during the mid-1800's made the mass production of images affordable.
 These little portraits served as calling cards and collectible souvenirs.
 They were all the rage in the mid-1860's.
 Browse through the Smithsonian National Portrait Gallery website to see 100's of them.
 While you're there...
 The National Portrait Gallery's current exhibit (through March 2022) is called Storied Women of the Civil War.
 Pauline Cushman is featured as one of those storied women.
 This carte de visite of Pauline was published in 1864, the same year Miss Major Cushman begins appearing at P.T.
 Barnum's American Museum in New York City sharing stories of her adventures as a Union scout and spy to adoring audiences.

 Barnum placed this ad promoting the appearance of Miss Maj.
 Pauline Cushman, The Brave Union Spy & Scout.
 Books of her thrilling adventures and Carte de Visites available for sale in the museum at 25 cents each.